 “The good life is a process, not a state of being.” – Carl Rogers

-With the help of positive psychology we can learn how to be more resilient, hopeful, optimistic and happier in life.
-So if you’re going through a turmoil in life and battling depression, positive psychology can help you develop the right mindset to improve your mood & overall wellbeing.
+With the help of positive psychology, we can learn how to be more resilient, hopeful, optimistic, and happier in life.
+So if you’re going through turmoil in life and battling depression, positive psychology can help you develop the right mindset to improve your mood & overall wellbeing.

 “The aim of Positive Psychology is to catalyze a change in psychology from a preoccupation only with repairing the worst things in life to also building the best qualities in life.” – Martin Seligman

-Positive psychology is a comparably new field of psychology which studies happiness and how positive influences can make our lives more fulfilling.
-It is based on the principle that happiness relies on both mental and emotional factors like constructive institutions, optimistic emotions and character strengths.
+Positive psychology is a comparably new field of psychology that studies happiness and how positive influences can make our lives more fulfilling.
+It is based on the principle that happiness relies on both mental and emotional factors like constructive institutions, optimistic emotions, and character strengths.
 With the help of positive psychology practices we can recognize happiness in each moment.

-It is the scientific study of our personal development, virtues and strengths which empower people, communities and establishments to flourish.
+It is the scientific study of our personal development, virtues, and strengths that empower people, communities, and establishments to flourish.
 It has also an applied way to optimal functioning.
-The concept is based on the belief that humans want to flourish and live a happy, fulfilling and meaningful lives.
-We want to become the best we can and significantly improve the way we experience work, love, relationships and life.
+The concept is based on the belief that humans want to flourish and live happy, fulfilling, and meaningful lives.
+We want to become the best we can and significantly improve the way we experience work, love, relationships, and life.

 “Positive psychology is not remotely intended to replace therapy or pharmacology.
 So when depressed, anxious or in panic or post-traumatic stress disorder, I am all for therapies that will work.
 Positive psychology is another arrow in the quiver of public policy and psychology through which we can raise well being above zero.” – Martin Seligman

-Positive Psychology is not another self-help strategy or a new way of presenting positive thinking.
-It is a science that emphasizes on what makes people happy, how people flourish and when individuals become their best inner selves.
+Positive psychology is not another self-help strategy or a new way of presenting positive thinking.
+It is a science that emphasizes what makes people happy, how people flourish, and when individuals become their best inner selves.
 This form of study is meant to complement traditional psychology and focus on how things get better instead of how things get worse.